16 Nov “We All Have a Chance to Listen”: A Chat with Evelyn Glennie

 I saw something that you’d said about this experience: you said that most people you meet in public relate to you through your music.
 You mentioned that this was in a way freeing because when you met with people with dementia, they didn’t have that role to interact with.
 They were interacting with you in a new way.
 What was that like?

 Well, I think that, again, this is all part of the awkwardness, I suppose, and the unknown, where you’re completely in this environment that you have really no control of, actually.
-So, you know, nobody is applauding you for the performance you’ve just given and you give a bow—there’s none of that.
+Nobody is applauding you for the performance you’ve just given and you give a bow—there’s none of that.
 And, I mean, it’s . . . it can be hard enough going into someone’s space to say, “Oh, hello, we’ve never met before, but I’m Evelyn” and, you know, “Hello, I’m Beryl” or whatever, but when you don’t even have that, then it—there still absolutely has to be the respect there.

 So, the respect that you are knocking on the door, you’re popping your head round the door, you’re saying, “Hello, I’m Evelyn,” before you even step foot into the door.
-So, you’re still asking for permission to be in their space, even although you know that you’re not going to get a verbal response.
+You’re still asking for permission to be in their space, even although you know that you’re not going to get a verbal response.

 I just had to listen to myself as well—listen to what felt right also for me—in order to make sense of the situation.